JeffDeCola/jeffCoin/README.md

 **/**
 [127.0.0.1:2002](http://127.0.0.1:2002/)

-The main page will list the various API commands.
+The API page will list the various API commands.
 For example, to show a particular block,

 [127.0.0.1:2000/showblock/0](http://127.0.0.1:2000/showblock/0)